 Microalgae are unicellular organisms with enormous diversity, representing the effective bioindicator for monitoring ecosystem variations (e.g., climate change and environmental eutrophication issues).
 Also, microalgae are renown as renewable, sustainable and economical sources of bioactive medicinal compounds, food ingredients and biofuels, with great potentials in mitigation of elevated CO2 level and treatment of wastewater.
 These constitute the research hardcore within the Microalgae Section.

-The Microalgae Section is proactively monitoring and analysing the phytoplankton community for the Environment Directorate, County Governors and Water Areas, and regularly involved in mapping environmental impacts related to industry and business.
-Recently, the management-direct research in the section has established a unique and new alga R&D area at NIVA, to pursue the industrial applications of microalgae in the Nordic environment.
-At present, the Microalgae section has multidisciplinary expertise and research speciality in phytoplankton biology, ecology, taxonomy, genetics and applied biotechnology.
+The Microalgae Section is proactively monitoring and analysing the phytoplankton community for the Norwegian Environment Agency, County Governors and Water Areas.
+We are regularly involved in mapping environmental impacts related to industry and business.
+Recently, the management-direct research in the Section has established a new alga R&D area at NIVA, to exploit the algal potentials for diverse commercial applications in Nordic region.
+At present, the Microalgae Section has possessed multidisciplinary expertise and research speciality in phytoplankton biology, ecology, taxonomy, genetics and applied biotechnology.
+We also have been developing a low-cost model of Algae R&D Facility in Solbergstrand (about 10,000L), a prototype demonstration system that deploys new cost-saving technologies to produce different algae based bioproducts.

 Norwegian Culture Collections of Algae (NORCCA)

 NIVA has a long tradition in scientific investigations with microalgae.
-The Microalgae section has done extensive research on algae collection, identification, characteristics, growth conditions and also applications.
-At present, NORCCA offers access to over 2000 high diverse strains of algae and possesses a large number of Nordic microalgae strains.
+The Microalgae Section has done extensive research on algae collection, identification, characteristics, growth conditions and also sequencing analysis.
+At present, NORCCA offers access to over 2000 high diverse strains of algae and possesses a large number of Nordic microalgae strains in conjunction of the University of Oslo (UiO).
 The collection of NORCCA plays a key role in ensuring biodiversity through ex situ conservation of singular organisms in culture.
 In addition to providing algae for research, education and businesses, NORCCA has joined and facilitated collaborations in a number of projects.

 Environmental Monitoring & Microalgae Ecotoxicity